-JEE Advanced was conducted successfully on Sunday, May 20.
-This is the first time the exam was conducted in online mode (computer-based test).
+JEE Advanced will be conducted in 3rd week of May 2019.
+This is the first time exam was conducted in online mode (computer-based test).
 More than 2.2 lakh candidates are expected to take the test on Sunday.
 Based on students’ reactions across various centers in the country, Paper II was both tough and lengthy.
 Physics in Paper I and Mathematics in Paper II were the main culprits according to many.
 Some students even tweeted about lack of proper arrangements at the exam centers.

-Candidates will be able to view their JEE Advanced Result on or after June 10, 2018.
+Candidates will be able to view their JEE Advanced Result in 2nd week of June, 2019.
 The qualifying candidates will participate in JoSAA Counselling Procedure for seat allotment to IITs.

 JEE Advanced is the gateway to various undergraduate, integrated UG and other dual degree UG courses offered by IITs (Indian Institute of Technology).
 These courses mostly belong to Engineering, Architecture, Sciences or Pharmaceutics streams.

 IIT Kanpur released JEE Advanced 2018 information brochure on 27th January 2018.
 Candidates can check complete information regarding exam dates, and other important details from the brochure.
 Click here to download information brochure.

 JEE Advanced comprises two papers.
 This year the exam was of moderate difficulty level.
 Paper 2, in general, was considered to be more time consuming and difficult.
 As per the reports from official sources, 1,57,4996 students for JEE Advanced Paper I while 1,55,091 sat for Paper II.
 In Paper I, 7326 students were marked absent while 9731 students were marked absent in Paper II.
 Candidates can find below the paper-wise analysis for JEE Advanced.